niveavilar/niveavilar/README.md

 ### Wanna see the projects I worked with on my finals weeks of the bootcamp?
 Take a look:

 [ToyBoxShare](https://github.com/niveavilar/ToyBoxShare) - a clone of AirBnb where you can rent toys <br>
-[PetLovers](https://github.com/niveavilar/PetLovers) - a mobile app to report a missing or found animal
+[PetLovers](https://github.com/niveavilar/PetLovers) - a mobile app to report a missing or found animal (mobile only!)

 ### Languages and tools I'm currently working with:
 <div class="d-flex justify-content: space-around">